freenas/freenas-docs/userguide/tasks.rst

    +-------------------+---------------------------+------------------------------------------------------------------------------------------------------------+

-An example configuration is to schedule a "Short Self-Test" once a week and a "Long Self-Test" once a month.
+An example configuration is to schedule a :guilabel:`Short Self-Test` once a week and a :guilabel:`Long Self-Test` once a month.
 These tests should not have a performance impact, as the disks prioritize normal I/O over the tests.
-If a disk fails a test, even if the overall status is "Passed", start to think about replacing that disk.
+If a disk fails a test, even if the overall status is *Passed*, start to think about replacing that disk.

-.. warning:: some S.M.A.R.T. tests cause heavy disk activity and can drastically reduce disk performance.
+.. warning:: Some S.M.A.R.T. tests cause heavy disk activity and can drastically reduce disk performance.
 Do not schedule S.M.A.R.T. tests to run at the same time as scrub or resilver operations or during other periods of intense disk activity.

-You can verify which tests will run and when by typing :command:`smartd -q showtests` within :ref:`Shell`.
+Which tests will run and when can be verified by typing :command:`smartd -q showtests` within :ref:`Shell`.

 The results of a test can be checked from :ref:`Shell` by specifying